top of page

 “Inspired by True Accounts”: Give Yourself Permission

-My point here is that you must give yourself permission to tell your story in a way that is interesting, engaging, and safe.
-Nevertheless, alerting your readers that the written material is “inspired by true accounts” lets them know that although the story is taken from actual events, you took creative liberties with how the people, places, and things are depicted.
+The point here is simple—you have to give yourself permission to tell your story in a way that feels interesting, engaging, and safe.
+Framing your work as “inspired by true accounts” signals to readers that while the story draws from real events, you’ve taken creative liberties in how people, places, and experiences are portrayed.

-2. Creative Writing Offers a Level of Safety when Disclosing Personal and/or Difficult Material
+2. Creative Writing Offers a Level of Safety When Disclosing Personal or Difficult Material

 The Risk of Losing Friends and Family

-It’s not easy living with ghosts.
-At times, it can be incredibly lonely and isolating.
-It is such a huge aspect of my day-to-day life, and yet, I often must keep it a secret.
-Sure, I am sharing my story here and elsewhere on social media, but with my neighbors, friends, and family, I rarely, if ever, divulge my website, unless I know I can trust them, and even then, it can backfire.
+Living with ghosts isn’t easy.
+At times, it can feel incredibly lonely and isolating.
+It’s a significant part of my daily life, yet one I often have to keep hidden.
+Yes, I’m sharing my story here and on social media, but when it comes to neighbors, friends, and family, I rarely mention my website—unless I trust them deeply.
+And even then, it can still backfire.

-The prospect of losing loved ones over sensitive disclosures is real.
-I have lost some friends and family through the act of sharing about my experiences with Hans.
-If I had known what I know now, I would have been more careful in sharing these experiences so openly in the beginning.
+The risk of losing loved ones over sensitive disclosures is very real.
+I’ve lost friends and family because I shared my experiences with Hans.
+Looking back, I wish I had been more cautious in the beginning—more discerning about who I let in.
+Knowing what I know now, I would have shared more slowly, with greater care.

 Keep a Journal

-[1] Over the years, Hans has materialized often, but mostly in fragments.
-For many months, he would only materialize his eyes (picture a pair of skinless floating eyes that were corporeal enough to make out the pupils, irises, and lid folds, yet transparent enough to see the space behind them).
-He has appeared on my bed, sleeping on his side, facing me, once, glowing white and in uniform with a blurred-out face and shocking blond hair.
-Other times he’s appeared in shadow form with his heart-shaped face coming through clearly.
+[1] Over the years, Hans has materialized often, though usually in fragments.
+For many months, he would only manifest his eyes—picture a pair of skinless, floating eyes, corporeal enough to make out the pupils, irises, and lid folds, yet transparent enough to see the space behind them.
+Once, He appeared on my bed, lying on his side, facing me—glowing white, in uniform, his face blurred out, his platinum blond hair strikingly visible.
+At other times, he’s shown up in shadow form, with his heart-shaped face emerging in clear detail.
 Ghosts are weird.

 Comments